Many people thought I was

 This time it was me who had to be dragged from the cosy oversized bean bag at home time.

 Once back in Colfosco via the cable car, we ditched our original idea of the 30 minutes walk to Corvara.
 Enough adventures for the day.
-Instead we drove and mooched around the town.
+Instead we drove and explored the town.
 Mr S even managed some technical trekking clothes shopping.
 We finally ended with a well deserved dinner at the popular pizzeria La Fornella.

 After the two hour hairy adventure from the previous day, our last day took a more mellow vibe.
 Back to Corvara we took a different cable car to Col Alt and enjoyed lunch at the rifugio at the top.

 I suppose you could say we enjoyed ourselves a bit too much.
 The next time we looked around, there was no-one around apart from us.
 The rifugio owner informed us the chair lifts were about to close.
-He kindly called the lift operators of both stations to warn them of a stray family heading in their direction, whilst we made a mad dash.
+He kindly called the lift operators of both stations to warn them of a stray family heading in their direction as we made a mad dash.
 Being stranded at 2003 metres – averted.

 I cannot recommend this Italian family holiday enough to anyone with tiny humans – The breathtaking scenery, the nature, the fun, the fresh mountain air, the health benefits, the animals, the activities,

 the cow pats the gastro fest and the people.
-Yes, I could carry on but I think you get the gist.
+I could carry on but I think you get the gist.

 It just goes to show that a beach towel doesn’t have to come as standard for a family summer holiday.
 This was our very first summer in the mountains and it most certainly won’t be our last!